 If the IEP software cannot accommodate your child’s individual needs, remember to go retro!
 The district can print the IEP document, pull out a pen and simply write on the document.

 Documentation at the Meeting

-At the end of the meeting, have the minutes read aloud to the entire team.
-Ask for corrections and additions to the minutes if any of your requests are not documented or if any promises of services, accommodations, or modifications are not detailed on the services page.
+At the end of the meeting, have the notes read aloud to the entire team.
+Ask for corrections and additions to the notes if any of your requests are not documented or if any promises of services, accommodations or modifications are not detailed on the services page.

 You are entitled to a clear, complete copy of the IEP document at the end of the meeting.
 Don’t leave without it.

 Consider reserving your signature ONLY for the attendance sheet.
 It’s in your child’s best interests to take the IEP home and carefully review it BEFORE signing.
 Make an extra copy of it, and again, get out your highlighter and red pen to mark it up.

 It’s a good idea to show the IEP to others who were not at the IEP.
 This is important because sometiimes parents are relying on their memory of what was discussed at the IEP rather than what is actually detailed in the document.